Updated 10:15 a.m., Jan. 17, 2025

 Severe weather shelters are not currently open.

-Officials will continue to monitor forecasts through the winter season in the event that conditions require severe weather warming shelters to reopen.
+Officials will continue to monitor forecasts through the holiday weekend in the event that conditions suddenly turn worse than currently forecast, requiring severe weather warming shelters to open.

 If you are concerned about someone you see during colder conditions, such as an individual who is not dressed for the weather conditions, call the non-emergency response line at 503-823-3333 and request a welfare check.